jtv/libpqxx/README.md

 ### On Microsoft Windows

 Project files for Visual C++ are provided in the win32 directory, along with some other Windows-specific material.
-You'll need at least version 2010 of the VC compiler.
+These are very old, so if you run into problems, please let us know what we can do to fix them.

 Instead of going this route, you may want to try if the Unix build procedure works for you instead, e.g. using the Cygwin tools.
 In theory it should be